 Initially, Congress united in bipartisan demands for accountability and changes to safeguard diplomatic missions.
 That quickly gave way to partisan skirmishing, as “Benghazi” evolved into Republican political shorthand for suspected duplicity by the administration.
-Republicans on the Senate Intelligence Committee dissented from the majority’s findings concerning the talking points, concluding that officials sought to “frame the story” in a way that wouldn’t contradict the president’s campaign claim that al-Qaeda “had been decimated and was on the run.”
+In 2014, dissenting Republicans on the Senate Intelligence Committee concluded that officials sought to “frame the story” in a way that wouldn’t contradict the president’s campaign claim that al-Qaeda “had been decimated and was on the run.”
 Obama has accused the Republicans of pushing “phony scandals.”
-The American public is likewise divided: Polls show most Democrats think the Congressional Republicans are posturing, while most Republicans think they are pursuing legitimate questions.
-Independents split down the middle.
-In the meantime, Congress has paid scant attention to events in Libya, a nation headed toward anarchy as radical Islamists and other factions battle for dominance and push the country toward a potential breakup.
+Clinton campaign staffers saw evidence of this in comments made by House Majority Leader Kevin McCarthy in September 2015 linking her declining poll numbers to the investigation.
+The American public is likewise divided: Polls have shown most Democrats disapprove of the Congressional hearings on Benghazi while Republicans are for them.
+In the meantime, Congress has paid scant attention to events in Libya, a nation that appears to be headed toward anarchy.

 The Reference Shelf

-- The U.S. House Armed Services Committee Report on Beghazi.
+- The U.S. House Armed Services Committee report on Benghazi.

-- The U.S. Senate Committee on Homeland Security and Governmental Affairs’s report on Benghazi, “Flashing Red.”
+- The U.S. Senate Committee on Homeland Security and Governmental Affairs report on Benghazi, “Flashing Red.”

 - New York Times article, “A Deadly Mix in Benghazi,” based on several months of investigation.